Biomedical Diagnostics, MS

 The one- to two-page statement of purpose should include the applicant's interest in the program, what they expect to learn from the program, their professional goals, and a short description of their background in the sciences.

-Contact information for two references is required.
-References will be contacted via email to submit a letter of recommendation and respond to a series of questions about the applicant.
+Contact information for one reference is required.
+The reference is contacted via email to submit a letter of recommendation and respond to a series of questions about the applicant.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-Professional opportunities are quite broad and depend on the student's educational and work backgrounds as well as their personal interests.
-Graduates can pursue diverse options such as executive leadership, competitive intelligence, research and development, laboratory management or entrance to professional school.
+Professional opportunities are broad and depend on the graduate's educational and work backgrounds and personal interests.
+They can pursue diverse options such as executive leadership, competitive intelligence, research and development, laboratory management or entrance to professional school.
 The following career examples are just a small portion of the possibilities:

 Analysts